8 Best Baseball Tryout Drills

 This baseball catching drill helps players develop hand-eye coordination and spatial awareness on the field.

-1. The player takes a “ready” position, about 10 feet away and facing backward from the coach or player.
+1. The player assumes a “ready” position about 10 feet away, facing backward toward the coach or player.

 2. The player should have their knees slightly bent and feet shoulder-width apart.